Douglas Booth: 2014–present

 In March 2014, he appeared as Shem in Darren Aronofsky's biblical epic Noah.
 Emma Watson played his character's wife; she first met Booth while shooting a Burberry fashion campaign in 2009: "There's something old-mannish about Doug, which he had even then.
 He knows who he is.
 He doesn't get intimidated, doesn't hold back, and is generally fearless."

 In September 2014, Booth starred alongside Sam Claflin, Max Irons and Freddie Fox in the black comedy The Riot Club, directed by Lone Scherfig.
 Based on the stage play by Laura Wade, the ensemble piece centres around ten members of an exclusive Oxford University dining club known as The Riot Club, based on the real-life Bullingdon Club.
 Booth made "friends for life" during the film shoot, and has said of the characters: "When you meet these sort of guys, they're always so charming.
 It's almost more discomfiting for the audience to be charmed by them, to like them a lot, and to see how far they'll go with them."
 In February 2015, he appeared in The Wachowskis' science-fiction film Jupiter Ascending, starring Mila Kunis, Channing Tatum and Eddie Redmayne.
 "They're just the most original people," Booth has said of the Wachowskis.
 "They've created something very exciting and special and bonkers."
 He played Mr. Bingley in Pride and Prejudice and Zombies (2016), an adaptation of the novel of the same name by Seth Grahame-Smith.

 In November 2017, Booth starred in the international film Loving Vincent, as Armand Roulin, one of the models for Vincent van Gogh's Roulin Family portraits.
 Booth played Mötley Crüe bassist Nikki Sixx in the 2019 film The Dirt.

 Booth played the writer boyfriend, Don, opposite Margaret Qualley in the 2020 film My Salinger Year.

 Personal life

-On 3 July 2021, Douglas announced on his Instagram account that he had proposed to his girlfriend and fellow actress Bel Powley on Primrose Hill.
-The couple had met in 2016 on set of Mary Shelley.
+On 3 July 2021, Douglas announced on his Instagram account that he had proposed to his girlfriend and fellow actress Bel Powley on Primrose Hill, having met in 2016 on the set of Mary Shelley.
+The wedding took place on 28 October 2023 at Petersham Nurseries in Richmond, followed by an afterparty at the Institute of Contemporary Arts.
+The couple were married under a chuppah made by Booth's sister, an artist, to honour Powley's Jewish heritage.